JanathonL/spark-hadoop-docker/README.md

 # Intro
 A docker image for running spark on hadoop cluster with yarn cluster manager and HDFS.
+> This develop branch only has 1 master node.
+The user machines can be added to the cluster one by one later.

 # Note
 * Make sure that you have installed the latest version of Docker.